UniQHW/OptoGlitch/README.md

 ## Overview

-OptoGlitch is an Arduino project that attempts to artificially induce analogous errors by passing image data through an analogous optocoupler circuit.
+OptoGlitch is an Arduino project that attempts to artificially induce analogous errors by passing image data through an optocoupler circuit.

 ### Hardware
-The optocoupler consists nothing more than a photo resistor, a LED (blue in our case) and two resistors, where one drives the LED (220 Ohm) and the other one acts as a voltage reference for the photo resistor input (330 Ohm).
+The optocoupler consists of nothing more than a photo resistor, a LED (blue in our case) and two resistors, where one drives the LED (220 Ohm) and the other acts as a voltage reference for the photo resistor input (330 Ohm).

 The schematic looks as it follows: